 How to land a job as a junior data scientist:

-- Build your skills in probability and statistics.
-In a field centered on numerical data, you can elevate your data science skills through training in the mathematics of probability and statistics; helping you better analyse, interpret, and present the information at hand.
+Build your skills in probability and statistics.
+In a field centred on numerical data, you can elevate your data science skills through training in the mathematics of probability and statistics; helping you better analyse, interpret, and present the information at hand.

 Looking to land your dream job in AIICT?